hspaay/iotc.golang/README.md

 # iotc.golang

-iotc.golang is an implementation of the IotConnect standard for publishing and subscribing to IoT information on a message bus.
+iotc.golang is an implementation of the IoTConnect (iotc) standard for publishing and subscribing to IoT information on a message bus.
 This library is part of the reference implementation.
 The standard can be found at: https://github.com/hspaay/iotc.standard

 ## Status